tara a. henschel, m.d.

 My Approach

 Understanding the whole person is a key part of my practice.
-That way I can make a more precise diagnosis and treatment plan.
-I do this through a thorough initial assessment and ongoing follow-ups asking about more than just symptoms.
+That approach allows me to arrive at a more precise diagnosis and a thoughtfully tailored treatment plan.
+I achieve this through a thorough initial assessment and ongoing follow-up visits that explore more than just symptoms, including personal history, lifestyle, and social factors.

-The treatment plan is made collaboratively.
-I like to educate the patient on the options so that they can choose based on what feels right to them.
-I try to minimize the number of medications a person is on and monitor closely for contraindications, interactions and side effects taking in to account other medical conditions that might affect a person’s care.
+The treatment plan is developed collaboratively with the patient, and I take time to educate them about the available options so they can make informed choices that feel right.
+I strive to minimize the number of medications a person needs and I monitor closely for contraindications, interactions, and side effects, while also considering other medical conditions that could affect care.

-Psychiatry is also more than just medications.
-It’s a therapeutic relationship.
-It’s a place that you can go to feel heard and understood without judgement.
-It’s genuine support and feedback that you can rely on.
+Psychiatry is more than medication alone — it is a therapeutic relationship built on trust.
+It provides a place where you can be heard and understood without judgment, and where you can receive genuine support and thoughtful feedback you can rely on.